There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

 - waiting times to start treatment

 Urgent referral for suspected cancer

-Your GP might arrange for you to see a hospital doctor (specialist) urgently.
-This might be because you have symptoms that could be due to cancer.
+Your GP, dentist or nurse will arrange your referral to see a hospital doctor (specialist), or to have tests.
+They should tell you if this is an urgent referral for suspected cancer.
 An urgent referral can be worrying.
-But remember that 9 in every 10 people (90%) referred this way will not have a diagnosis of cancer.
+But remember that more than 9 in every 10 people (more than 90%) referred this way will not have a diagnosis of cancer.

 In England, an urgent referral means that you should see a specialist within 2 weeks.
 In Northern Ireland, the 2 week wait only applies for suspected breast cancer.